International relations with the Taliban: Iran

 Several sources attest to an improving relationship between the Taliban and Iran during the 2010s.
 This included leadership changes within the Taliban itself: The Taliban's second emir, Mullah Akhtar Mansoor, particularly sought to expand ties with Iran, until he was killed by a U.S. drone strike on a return trip from Iran to Pakistan.
 Pro-Iran media outlets have also reported that the Taliban has included Shia Hazara fighters into its ranks.
 The Taliban have condemned Islamic State-linked attacks on the Hazara Shia minority.
 In August 2019, The Washington Post reported that Iran's "relationship with the Taliban now spans the economic, security and political realms and is likely to grow as the Taliban asserts itself again."

 In August 2020, US intelligence officials assessed that Iran had offered bounties to the Taliban-linked Haqqani network to kill foreign servicemembers, including Americans, in Afghanistan in 2019.
 US intelligence determined that Iran paid bounties to Taliban insurgents for the 2019 attack on Bagram airport.
 According to CNN, Donald Trump's administration has "never mentioned Iran's connection to the bombing, an omission current and former officials said was connected to the broader prioritization of the peace agreement and withdrawal from Afghanistan."

 In January 2020, the Taliban condemned the US killing of Iranian Quds Force commander Qasem Soleimani and hailed Soleimani as a "great warrior".
-However, in August 2021, Iran had to close its consulates as a result of the Taliban takeover of Kabul, but its embassy in Kabul remains open.
+During the 2021 Taliban offensive, Iran had to close its consulates, but its embassy in Kabul remains open after the Taliban's takeover.
 Pro-Taliban stance among Iranian Principlists sparks rift with other Iranians.
-In 6 September, Iran's Foreign Ministry spokesman Saeed Khatibzadeh strongly condemned the Taliban assault on the Panjshir Valley.
+Iran's President Ebrahim Raisi said "revive life, security and lasting peace" in Afghanistan after the US ‘defeat’.
+But Iran's Foreign Ministry spokesman Saeed Khatibzadeh strongly condemned the Taliban assault on the Panjshir Valley.
+Despite this, the two theocratic governments have strengthened bilateral strategic cooperation to combat terrorist organizations such as IS–KP, and respond to western sanctions.